 - Investigate ways to improve cross-cultural effectiveness

-- Create commitment to action plans to improve cross-cultural effectiveness
+- Create commitment to action plans that improve cross-cultural effectiveness

 - Be more successful in cross-cultural interactions